 We do not support the creation of an automatic lineage for the following SQL syntax:

-Dataedo will create column-level data lineage for stored procedures based on the script.
-Just leave the "Automatic lineage" option selected during import or doing import changes, it is not possible yet to parse a single procedure or manual script beyond the mentioned operations.
+Dataedo will create column-level data lineage for stored procedures and user defined functions based on the script.
+Just leave the "Automatic lineage" option selected during import.

 Dataedo will divide the procedure into steps and represent them as processes, then create a data lineage for supported steps.
 Unsupported steps will be named after the first word from the process script and end with three dots.